E-Williamson121/Forced-Crosswordle-Pack/README.md

 ## Group 2: Puzzles with the largest possible number of green tiles:

-*Brute force will likely be necessary for many words in this group, but the large number of green tiles should keep it managable \:)*
+*Brute force will likely be necessary for many words in this group, but the large number of green tiles should keep it manageable.*

 🟩🟩🟩⬜⬜
 🟩🟩🟩⬜🟨